 Aspire data are geocoded and can be analyzed at the neighborhood and community level.
 Mapping enables community organizations to identify “hot spots” disproportionately affected by specific issues, informing priority areas for mobilizing resources, and contributing to the design of community-based solutions to identified needs.

-Data can also be disaggregated by demographic characteristics, such as age, race, education level, etc., which allows communities to identify and target local health inequities.
+Data can also be broken down by demographic characteristics, such as age, race, education level, etc., which allows communities to identify and target local health inequities.

 How It Helps

-Aspire benefits the individuals and families taking the assessment as well as the organizations that administer it.
+Aspire benefits the individuals and families using the Aspire assessment tool as well as the organizations that administer the Aspire program.